TLVMuni/graphql-crm-server/README.md

       }),
 ]
 ```
-Although this increases the size of the bundle for about __40Kb__, this will be eliminated once GraphQL merges the mentioned PR.
+Although this increases the size of the bundle for about __40Kb__, this will be eliminated once GraphQL merges :pray: the mentioned PR.

 ## Notes on hosting
 This site is tested to run under NodeJS ver.
 8.9.0/1/3.
 When running on Azure hosting, the requirements for NodeJS version are expressed in Application Settings section of Azure Portal: <br>